-The Fund's reference portfolio reflects the Authority's risk tolerance, provides a benchmark to measure the Authority's performance over periods less than 10 years, and creates a framework for accountability and performance measurement.
-It is designed to return more than New Zealand Government Bonds while meeting the Fund's risk limits.
-The Board has adopted the reference portfolio set out in Table 1 (Reference Portfolio).
+The Fund's Reference Portfolio reflects the Authority's risk appetite, provides a benchmark to measure the Authority's performance over periods less than 10 years, and creates a framework for accountability and performance measurement.
+It is designed to return more than New Zealand Government Bonds while meeting the Fund's risk appetite.
+The Board has adopted the Reference Portfolio set out in the Appendix Table 1.